dannydjdk/Tiny-Redstone/README.md

 ### Tiny Repeater

 Tiny repeaters are similar to their bigger cousins.
+They will pick up any redstone signal received at the back and output a full (15) signal to the front with a delay between 1 and 4 ticks set by right clicking.

+### Tiny Super Repeater

-They will pick up any redstone signal received at the back and output a full (15) signal to the front with a delay.
-One major difference is that when you right click the tiny repeater the 4th time, a GUI will appear allowing you to increase or decrease the delay up to 100 redstone ticks (10 seconds).
+Similar to Tiny Repeaters, except that when you right click, a GUI will appear allowing you to increase or decrease the delay up to 100 redstone ticks (10 seconds).

 ### Tiny Comparator